rsamec/business-rules-engine/README.md

 Priority

 + Refactor validation API - simplify and better naming
-+ Support for changes notification -> consider to use framework like ObserveJs or similer notification frameworks
++ Support for changes notification -> partially done, but consider to use framework like ObserveJs or similer notification frameworks
 + Refactor implemenation
     +   use depedency injection for managing dependencies among internal components
     +   remove depedencies or make them optional - Q, underscore, moment, axiom